Teen Wolf poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping Teen Wolf against these established plot points, we can identify how Rod Daniel utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish Teen Wolf within the comedy genre.

 Rod Daniel's Structural Approach